inphobia/lggr-clone/docs/docker.md

     lggrdemo_redis_1    docker-entrypoint.sh redis ...
 Up             6379/tcp
     lggrdemo_syslog_1   /usr/sbin/syslog-ng -F           Up (healthy)   514/udp, 601/tcp, 6514/tcp
     lggrdemo_web_1      docker-php-entrypoint apac ...
 Up             127.0.0.1:888->80/tcp

+## Initial access

+To get into the web gui of **lggr** you now would have to access http://127.0.0.1:888/login.php via a system local browser, or you forward to that local ip via any reverse proxy.

+For login you first have to create a web access user into the database.
+For this you can use the command line:

+    docker exec -it lggrdemo_web_1 /bin/bash
+    # cd admin
+    # php auth_register.php --email=info@example.com --password=xxx